People often notice the eyes first, so you may be looking for a way to get rid of those eye wrinkles known as crow’s feet.

 Like any other kind of wrinkles on the face, you may get crow’s feet around the eyes as you age and the skin gets thinner and loses collagen and moisture.
 Here are some of the factors that can contribute to their development:

-• Facial expressions – Smiling, scowling, squinting and other facial expressions can contribute to the development of crow’s feet over time.
-There’s not much you can do about this, but it is a factor.
+Facial expressions – Smiling, scowling, squinting and other facial expressions can contribute to the development of crow’s feet over time.
+There’s not much you can do about this, but it may be a factor.

 Wondering how to get rid of crow’s feet?
-Botox is a commonly used treatment for crow’s feet and other wrinkles around the eyes.
-Botox Cosmetic is U.S. Food and Drug Administration (FDA) approved to treat frown lines between the brows but is also used off-label to treat other wrinkles on the face.
+Botulinum toxin is a commonly used treatment for crow’s feet and other wrinkles around the eyes.

-• Chemical peels – Chemical peels can be used to treat crow’s feet by applying a chemical solution to remove the outer layer of older skin, which reduces the appearance of wrinkles.
+Chemical peels – Chemical peels can be used to treat crow’s feet by applying a chemical solution to remove the outer layer of older skin, which may reduce the appearance of wrinkles.

-• Dermal fillers – Dermal fillers such as Juvéderm, Radiesse, Restylane or Sculptra.
-These soft-tissue fillers must be injected by a dermatologist into the crow’s feet.
+Dermal fillers – These soft-tissue fillers may be injected by a dermatologist into the crow’s feet.

-• Laser resurfacing – Laser resurfacing uses a laser to remove the outer layer of old skin cells and soften the appearance of the skin.
+Laser resurfacing – Laser resurfacing uses a laser to remove the outer layer of old skin cells with the goal of softening the appearance of the skin.

-It’s best to talk to a dermatologist to determine which treatment may work best for the crow’s feet around your eyes.
+It’s recommended to talk to an oculoplastic surgeon (an ophthalmologist who specializes in the surgical and medical treatment of eyelids, tear ducts, the eye socket (orbit), and surrounding facial structures) or dermatologist to determine which, if any, treatment may work for the crow’s feet around your eyes.

 How to hide crow’s feet